I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883--fcp-get-response.md

 UID: NS.61883._FCP_GET_RESPONSE
 title: FCP_GET_RESPONSE
 author: windows-driver-content
-description: This structure is used for a get response.
+description: The structure is used in a request yjsy retrieves the next FCP response from the queue of requests maintained by the IEC-61883 protocol driver.
 old-location: ieee\fcp_get_response.htm
 old-project: IEEE
 ms.assetid: 1CE962A4-7F99-4F81-8B85-265A4225B88A
 ms.author: windowsdriverdev
-ms.date: 10/23/2017
+ms.date: 11/29/2017
 ms.keywords: FCP_GET_RESPONSE,
 ms.prod: windows-hardware
 ms.technology: windows-devices